heniu1985/taurus-mercatus/README.md

 * Add function that will send signals to email.
 * Add function that will send signals by sms.
 * Automate program to send signals every friday evening.
-* Later maybe expand program with additional indicators and strategies
+* Later maybe expand program with additional indicators and strategies.

 ## Status